 Talk about a multi-tasking salad!
-This one is loaded with all things good and nutritious; From beta carotene, (among other important nutrients), packed with butternut squash, to omega-3 loaded walnuts.
+This one is loaded with all things good and nutritious; From the beta carotene, among other important nutrients, packed with butternut squash, to omega-3 loaded walnuts.
 Arugula, which is a superfood, is loaded with vitamin A, C and folate, and provides 100% of your daily vitamin K intake, which is important in preventing blood clotting.

-- 4 ounces baby arugula, washed and spun dry or pre-washed bagged
+- 4 ounces of baby arugula, washed and spun dry or pre-washed bagged